haslamdb/sra-submission-tools/README.md

 2. **Install Aspera Connect**:
    - Download the Aspera Connect installer from [IBM's website](https://www.ibm.com/products/aspera/downloads#cds)
    - For Linux users, this will download a bash script that you need to run to complete the installation
-   - The filepath to ascp (e.g., `/home/username/.aspera/connect/bin/ascp`) will be needed during the submission process
+   - Make note of the filepath to ascp (e.g., `/home/username/.aspera/connect/bin/ascp`) as it will be needed during each submission process
-   - You can provide this path using the `--aspera-path` parameter
+   - You can provide this path using the `--aspera-path` parameter or could add to the config.json file created below

 3. **Obtain Aspera Key File**:
    - Download the `aspera.openssh` key file from NCBI: [https://submit.ncbi.nlm.nih.gov/preload/aspera_key/](https://submit.ncbi.nlm.nih.gov/preload/aspera_key/)